dotnet/docs/docs/fsharp/tutorials/asynchronous-and-concurrent-programming/async.md

 All three are orthogonal concepts, but can be easily conflated, especially when they are used together.
 For example, you may need to execute multiple asynchronous computations in parallel.
 This does not mean that parallelism or asynchrony imply one another in this situation.

-If you look at the etymology of the word "asynchronous", there are two pieces involved:
+If you consider the etymology of the word "asynchronous", there are two pieces involved:

 * "a", meaning "not"
 * "synchronous", meaning "at the same time"

-Put together, "asynchronous" means "not at the same time".
+When you put these two terms together, you'll see that "asynchronous" means "not at the same time".
 That's it!
 There is no implication of concurrency or parallelism in this definition.
 This is also true in practice.

 In practical terms, asynchronous computations in F# are scheduled to execute independently of the main program flow.
 This doesn't imply concurrency or parallelism, nor does it imply that a computation always happens in the background.
 In fact, asynchronous computations could even execute synchronously, depending on the nature of the computation and the environment the computation is executing in.

-The main takeaway you should have is that because asynchronous computations are independent of the main program flow.
+The main takeaway you should have is that asynchronous computations are independent of the main program flow.
 Although there are few guarantees about when or how an asynchronous computation executes, there are some approaches to orchestrating and scheduling them.
-The rest of this article explores some of the ways you can
+The rest of this article explores core concepts for F# asynchrony and how to use the types, functions, and expressions built into F#.

 ## Core concepts